This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Philippines.

 What is the estimated timeframe for the recognition and enforcement of an award?
 May a party bring a motion for the recognition and enforcement of an award on an ex parte basis?

 A domestic arbitral award generally does need court approval for its validity.
 However, a judicial confirmation of the arbitral award may be needed in the event that the losing party refuses to voluntarily comply.
 Under Rule 11.2(a) of the Special ADR Rules, the winning party may petition the court to confirm the award at any time after the lapse of thirty (30) days from receipt of the arbitral award.

-A party cannot bring a motion for the recognition and enforcement of an award on an ex parte because Rule 11.7 of the Special ADR Rules explicitly states that the court shall notify the respondent and be allowed to comment on or oppose it.
+A party cannot file an ex parte motion for the recognition and enforcement of an award because Rule 11.7 of the Special ADR Rules explicitly states that the court shall notify the respondent and be allowed to comment on or oppose it.

 Does the arbitration law of your country provide a different standard of review for recognition and enforcement of a foreign award compared with a domestic award?

 Under Section 42 of R.A.
 9285, the New York Convention governs the recognition and enforcement of foreign arbitral awards in the Philippines.

 If the foreign arbitral award is not covered by the New York Convention, a Philippine court may recognize and enforce it as a convention award on the grounds of comity and reciprocity.
 However, if the foreign country does not extend comity and reciprocity to awards made in the Philippines, the court may treat such award as a foreign judgment enforceable under Section 48, Rule 39 of the Rules of Court.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the local courts?